jesseplymale/jesseplymale.github.io/_posts/2013-06-18-groovy-blog.markdown

 categories: groovy
 ---

-Groovy is a scripting language which takes inspiration from Python and Ruby and is fundamentally interoperable with Java.
-Java programmers owe it to themselves to give Groovy a close look!

 In my opinion, Groovy's main detriment is the disorganized and relatively-unattractive online documentation for the language.
 I believe that if it had the documentation of Python or Ruby, it would be much more widely known.